Sunset Arch

 Equipment Needed

-No special photography equipment is needed.
-I would not use a tripod (your shutter speeds will be high) because you will want to be nimble as you find your composition and be prepared to shoot many shots fairly quickly.
-I suggest a GPS tracking app to find your location and a headlamp/flashlight for your return hike after sunset.
+I recommend not using a tripod (you will be shooting at high enough shutter speeds that you don’t it), which will enable you to stay nimble as you search for your composition and be able to take shots from several locations quickly.
+Additionally, I suggest using a GPS tracking app to help you find your location and bringing a headlamp or flashlight for your return hike after sunset.

 Number of Other Photographers to Expect